Cookie Declaration

 What is expected of the crew

-I'm looking for an intelligent, flexible fun types with enough experience of being at sea to know that you don't much get seasick.
+I'm looking for intelligent, flexible fun types with enough experience of being at sea to know that you don't much get seasick.

 I'll show how everything works, as much as you like.
 If anything happens outside the boat or goes wrong on board you just tell/wake me, no issue.
 There are super-loud alarms that pick up other ships way before they’re visible.

 3 cabins - two doubles and one quadruple, plus a big saloon/galley between.
-Vast, really, and big boats are safer boats.

 Anything and everything on the boat that needs doing - we gotta do it.
 Fixing, cleaning stuff and so on.
-Or okay, I might find/pay/bribe someone else to do it if it’s properly broken.
+Or okay, I might find/pay someone else to do it if it’s properly broken.

 I try sail the boat quickly, but it's not a race.
 Unless we’re gaining on some other boat on the horizon of course, in which case- it’s a race!
 Unless we fall behind, and then it wasn't a race at all.